 - Developing new products.
 In the pursuit of profit, firms will try to respond to consumer preferences and develop new goods and services.
 For example, in response to increased demand for coffee, firms have opened new stores to cater for the new demand.
 In addition, firms may try to anticipate what consumers would like be developing new products they hadn’t assumed were possible.
 For example, Apple developing the iPod and iPhone (rather than trying to improve the old CD player) It can also involve offering new services such as home delivery by supermarkets.

 - Investing in capital and new technology.
 Firms will seek to make the most profitable use of capital and labour.
 This will involve developing new technology and working practices to improve productivity in the economy.
 Through seeking to cut costs, and invest in new capital, it contributes to higher productivity and ultimately higher living standards.
 Without the process of innovation and investment, economies would be more stagnant with slower living standards.

 - Providing goods and services for the consumer.
 Firms which produce a range of goods and services enable greater specialisation in the economy.
 In a very basic economy, there were no consumers as individuals devoted their time to growing and catching their own food.
 Through firms offering the ability to sell food, it enabled some workers to leave the land, and work in manufacturing non-food items.
 In recent years, many successful firms have concentrated on developing time-saving products, which enables people more free-time to work.
 For example, labour saving devices such as washing machines, vacuum cleaners, childcare have saved time for ‘household chores’ enabling women to enter the labour force in greater number.

-- The principal of creative destruction.
+- The principle of creative destruction.
 J. Schumacher termed the phrase ‘creative destruction‘ He argued that when inefficient firms went out of business it enabled a redistribution of resources towards more efficient uses of resources.
 This creative destruction is behind the economic development of market economies.

 Potential problems of firms